palazzol/vmame/readme.md

 # VectorMAME #

-This is a DOS version of the MAME emulator, for use with the ZVG vector-generator board.
+This is a MS-DOS version of the MAME emulator, for use with the ZVG vector-generator board.

 http://www.zektor.com/zvg/vectormame.htm

 The last version of MAME available from the ZVG folks is based on MAME 0.96, but MAME supported dos up until version 0.106.
-This repo is based on 0.106, with a few tweaks to fix some bad bugs which can cause crashes.
+This repo is based on 0.106.

-(Setting up a DOS machine is hard enough without having MAME crash on top of it.)
+## Differences from Version 0.106

+Version 0.106A:

+1) Bug fix for issues when running with no game selected
+2) Add skip_disclaimer and skip_warnings options

 ## Build Instructions: ##